GoC-Spending/contracts-data-web/content/department/irb-cisr.markdown

 <script src="/rmarkdown-libs/crosstalk/js/crosstalk.min.js"></script>

 {{< entity_summary >}}
-Immigration and Refugee Board of Canada spent an estimated \$26.7M in 2021-2022 on contracts.
+Immigration and Refugee Board of Canada spent an estimated **\$26.7M in 2021-2022** on contracts.

+Across 1,433 contracts active since the start of the 2017-2018 fiscal year, 248 have at least one amendment (17%).
+Of contracts with amendments, the average increase in dollar value was 149% and the average number of amendments was 1.23.
+Cumulatively these amendments represent an increase of \$18.3M over the original contract values.

+The average contract duration was 1.38 years, and the average contract value (not including contracts under \$10k) was \$65.9K.
+The longest contract was 7.01 years.
+The largest contract by value (including amendments) was \$3.4M.

 {{< /entity_summary >}}

 ## Vendors